lingar-poc/react-todos-frontend/README.md

 This project show a simple todo's application.
 You can clone  and run it as described below.

+It's connected by default to the local-storage, and if you download this project, and run it, you can also use it with server side.

 Done with useReducer from react-hooks, a tool for easily manage stores.

-Done by Izhar Mashkif (lingar) , yimprogramming@gmail.com.
-I am available for new projects.

 ## How to run the project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).